 Going forward, alternative options will only be considered in the context and sprit of this revised strategy.

-huts and set out options for overnight accommodation on seafronts.
-Any proposals developed will recognise the impact on local communities and consideration of local issues and in particular tourism and inward investment strategies for the District.
-As such, the Beach Hut development programme will put forward options which are considered appropriate for the location and ones which fit into the parameters of this revised strategy.
+development programme will put forward options which are considered appropriate for the location and ones which fit into the parameters of this revised strategy.